tianocore-docs/edk2-DscSpecification/2_dsc_overview/210_[components]_section_processing.md

 -->

-## 2.11 [Components] Section Processing
+## 2.10 [Components] Section Processing

-One or more `[Components]` sections contain lists of EDK components and EDK II Modules.
+One or more `[Components]` sections contain lists of EDK II Modules.
 The format for specifying the INF file for EDK II modules incorporates new scoping capabilities.

 This section uses one or more of the following section definitions: